American Association of University Women: Activities

 AAUW is one of the world's largest sources of funding exclusively for women who have graduated from college.
-Each year, AAUW has provided $3.5 to $4 million in fellowships, grants, and awards for women and for community action projects.
+In 2025-26, AAUW will award $5.3 million in fellowships, grants, and awards for women and for community action projects.
 The Foundation also funds pioneering research on women, girls, and education.
 The organization funds studies germane to the education of women.

 The AAUW Legal Advocacy Fund (LAF), a program of the Foundation, is the United States' largest legal fund focused solely on sex discrimination against women in higher education.
 LAF provides funds and a support system for women seeking judicial redress for sex discrimination in higher education.
 Since 1981, LAF has helped female students, faculty, and administrators challenge sex discrimination, including sexual harassment, pay inequity, denial of tenure and promotion, and inequality in women's athletics programs.

 AAUW sponsors grassroots and advocacy efforts, research, and Campus Action Projects and other educational programs in conjunction with its ongoing programmatic theme, Education as the Gateway to Women's Economic Security.
 Along with three other organizations, it founded the CTM Madison Family Theatre in 1965.
 AAUW joined forces with other women's organizations in August 2011 to launch HERVotes to mobilize women voters in 2012 on preserving health and economic rights.
 In 2011, the AAUW Action Fund launched an initiative to encourage women to vote in the 2012 election.
 The campaign was aimed to increase the number of votes by women and to advance initiatives supporting education and equity for women and girls.

 AAUW's 2011 research report addresses sexual harassment in grades seven through 12.